nmdMnk/FASTBuild-Dashboard/README.md

 # FASTBuild Dashboard - Nine Worlds Studios Edition
 This is an updated version of the forked FASTBuild Dashboard.
 The intention is to enhance it with new features and fixes.
 It is expected that the related fork of [FASTBuild](https://github.com/NineWorldsStudios/FASTBuild) is used for compiling C++ and shaders for Unreal Engine 5.0+.
+The FBuildDashboard starts/restarts/stops the FBuildWorker and acts as a visual wrapper.

 We are actively using the Dashboard and FASTBuild for Unreal based projects and we plan to continue working on this to work with Unreal Engine 5.